Justintime50/styles/README.md

   - Timely: tests should be written shortly before the production code they’ll be testing
 - Unit tests should follow the Build-Operate-Check model where test data is built, then the function is operated, and finally the result is asserted against an expectation.
 Don’t add extra noise to tests
 - Test only a single concept per unit test
+- Don’t mock to make yourself feel better; mock because you have to

 ## Language Specific